dros1986/preparelatexforsubmission/README.md

-# Prepare LaTeX for Submission
+# Prepare LaTeX for ManuscriptCentral Submission

 This package helps flatten directories and update paths in a LaTeX project to prepare it for journal submission.